Automobile products liability: Safety regulations

 The National Transportation Safety has recognized the danger of rollovers, and the prevalence of rollovers as a result of the defect created by the design of many SUVs.
 NHTSA has actively campaigned against this design defect and has adopted and promoted its rollover safety and vehicle safety ratings, and has actively promoted the adoption of electronic stability control systems.

-Roof pillars may appear strong to the average consumer, but many of them are constructed only of sheet metal that is hollow on the inside at the cross sections.
+Roof pillars may appear strong to the average consumer, but might collapse in a rollover event.
 Designs exist to reinforce these pillars at little additional cost.
 Vehicle design is supposed to depend on a structural support system that creates a "survival space" that protects car occupants in a crash from injury due to roof crush.
 A weak roof makes a vehicle defective, and roof crushes can cause serious injuries.
 In 1973, the government passed Federal Motor Vehicle Safety Standard 216, creating a standard roof strength test to measure the integrity of roof structure in motor vehicles.
 Despite federal standards, some vehicle roofs may crush by a foot or more during a rollover accident.